What to Wear in New York: Packing List

 Ladies, skirts, sundresses, or your favorite travel dress will be just fine.
 Aim for something simple that moves seamlessly from day to night with the addition of an accessory or two.

 Seriously.
 Sandals are nasty.
-Stay cool with a lightweight pair of Toms shoes instead.
+Stay cool with a lightweight pair of sneakers instead.

 Oh, and always bring a swimsuit.
 Coney Island is awesome.